-Imagine is a very fast viewer vaguely resembling Irfan in its simplistic interface, though the number of features is far more reduced.
+Imagine is a very fast viewer vaguely resembling Irfan in its simplistic interface, though the number of features is lower.
 Wheel zooming also needs pressing the Ctrl key.
-Several instances of the program can be open at the same time, it lets you customize various mouse modes with different configurations and select any of them instantaneously to fit your workflow, allows frame extraction from animations, reads inside zip, rar and 7z archives, has multilanguage support and is portable.
+Several instances of the program can be open at the same time, it lets you customize various mouse modes with different configurations and select any of them instantaneously to fit your workflow, allows frame extraction from animations, reads inside zip, rar and 7z archives, has multilanguage support, 64-bit versions, and is portable.

 On the downside, it's quite limited in other areas; for instance, the editing and batch processing options.
 No RAW or video formats are supported.
 Sometimes a few Photoshop PSD files can't be read and an 'out of memory' message appears when trying to open them, irrespective of their size and my lots of free RAM and processing power.
-But the app is an AWSOME performer with the PSDs that load properly and displays them nearly instantaneously, once the thumbnail has been generated.
-This is something I haven't seen in any other free viewer, and only one or two commercial programs can boast similar results!
+But the app is an AWSOME performer with the PSDs that load properly and displays them nearly instantaneously once the thumbnail has been generated; an outstanding feature that not many viewers, free or commercial, can boast.

 Picture Information Extractor Free (PIE) comes to this article after Panzer's suggestion and because it has nearly everything I think a viewer must have.
 Anyway, the developers insist mainly on the ability to visualize all the metadata embedded in pictures, which is undoubtedly another way of viewing them.
 EXIF, IPTC, XMP, keywords and other data are conveniently shown on a pane to the right of the screen when a file is selected.
 The main interface also displays a folder tree with a preview pane and the files can be sorted in various types of lists or thumbnails.
 The features include wheel zooming in fullscreen view, custom thumbnail size, powerful search, excellent import options, wonderful renaming capabilities, it reads RAW and PSD formats, deletes RAW+JPG files with one click, supports color management and has good image quality.
 As an outstanding plus, PIE is one of the very few programs that can rotate RAW files permanently and for some users this feature alone would make it worth the installation.